15 Surprising Things That Happen During Your Period—Besides Your Period

 More painful migraines

 At the end of your cycle estrogen levels take a nose-dive, which could trigger headaches or migraines, Alyssa Dweck, MD, assistant clinical professor in the department of obstetrics, gynecology, and reproductive science at the Mount Sinai School of Medicine, told Health.com.
 Actually, 70 percent of women who suffer from migraines notice these excruciating headaches are regularly associated with their period.
-Don’t miss these period problems you should never ignore.
+(Here are some tips for preventing menstrual migraines.)

 Actually, more pain in general